 : what is land?
 Land is defined in economics as a free gift of nature.

-What is land in economics?
+What is the land in economics?

-Land in economics does not only include land surface of the earth but all other free gifts of nature or natural resources like forest, mineral resources, rivers, oceans and atmosphere.
-Unlike other ction, the supply of land is limited.
+Land in economics does not only include the land surface of the earth but all other gifts of nature or natural resources like forests, mineral resources, rivers, oceans and atmosphere.
+Unlike other auction, the supply of land is limited.
 The reward for land is rent.

-Characteristics or features of land
+Characteristics or features of the land

-• Land is immobile: Land cannot be moved from one geographical location to another
+- Land is immobile: Land cannot be moved from one geographical location to another

-• The supply of land is fixed: It is practically impossible for man to increase the quantity of land.
+- The supply of land is fixed: It is practically impossible for man to increase the quantity of land.

-• Land is a free gift: Land is given freely by nature.
+- Land is a gift: Land is given freely by nature.

-• Land is subject to diminishing returns: When a piece of land is frequently bought under cultivation, it becomes less productive
+- Land is subject to diminishing returns: When a piece of land is frequently bought under cultivation, it becomes less productive

-Variability: The quality and value of land varies from one place to another as some areas of land are more fertile than others. you can read more on land tenure system here
+Variability: The quality and value of land varies from one place to another as some areas of land are more fertile than others. you can read more on the land tenure system here

 Rent: The reward for land is classified as rent